 This course is a study of strategies for teaching reading in the content areas.
-It is
+It is required for students planning to teach at the secondary level.
+25 hours of clinical/field experience hours required

-EDU 481 STUDENT TEACHING IN MIDDLE CHILDHOOD Ten credit hours EDUCATION
+EDU 481 STUDENT TEACHING IN MIDDLE CHILDHOOD EDUCATION